top of page

 Angie Gutierrez

-Angie is a 2025 ROADS Postbac and will be studying the remote sensing and ecology of dryland plant and biocrust communities.
+Angie is a 2025-2026 ROADS Postbac and is studying the remote sensing and ecology of dryland plant and biocrust communities.

 bottom of page